TheMaster1127/HTVM/README.md

         *   **Programming Blocks as a Solution:** For cases where direct mapping is impossible or undesirable, **[Programming Blocks](https://github.com/TheMaster1127/HTVM/blob/main/DOCUMENTATION.md#programming-blocks)** are the *designed* solution.
 They allow users to leverage native code precisely when needed, acknowledging language differences rather than trying to force an imperfect universal abstraction.
         *   **Simplicity Focus:** HTVM prioritizes a powerful *core* set of customizable features that *can* be reliably translated.

-2.  **Concern: "Under Development" Status**
-    *   *The Question:* The README states HTVM is under development with a 2025 timeline.
-Does this mean the claims are purely theoretical and nothing works yet?
-    *   **The Creator's Perspective:** The "Under Development" status is an honest statement of the current phase.
-It means not *all* features described are fully polished or implemented *yet*.
-However, the core engine exists, is actively used by the creator, and is demonstrably functional (especially given it's bootstrapped).
-The timeline reflects the goal for full feature completion and polish.
-It's about managing expectations, not indicating a lack of progress.

-3.  **Concern: Parser Robustness and Ambiguity**
+2.  **Concern: Parser Robustness and Ambiguity**
     *   *The Question:* Customizable syntax can be notoriously difficult to parse without ambiguity.
 How does HTVM handle conflicting custom rules or syntax edge cases?
     *   **The Creator's Perspective:** The parser (HTVM v2) was a major focus and months of development.
 While customizable syntax presents challenges, ambiguity is minimized through:
         *   **Careful Design:** The range of customizations, while vast, has constraints designed to prevent most ambiguities.
         *   **Testing:** Extensive testing identifies and resolves edge cases.
         *   **Clear Rules:** The configuration process guides users towards defining unambiguous syntax.
 The system is designed to handle the defined customizations reliably.

-14.  **Concern: "Debugging will be a nightmare.
+3.  **Concern: "Debugging will be a nightmare.
 How can I trace an error in generated C++ code back to my custom HTVM source?"**
     *   **The Question:** An error on line 850 of a generated C++ file is meaningless if my HTVM source is only 50 lines.
 This seems like an unsolvable problem that makes the tool unusable for serious projects.
     *   **The Creator's Perspective: This is solved through a pragmatic workflow and a purpose-built architecture.**
         First, the generated code is intentionally formatted to be readable and to mirror the structure of the original HTVM source, making manual tracing possible.